freeCodeCamp/guide/src/pages/working-in-tech/imposter-syndrome/index.md

 * <a href='https://www.ted.com/playlists/503/fighting_impostor_syndrome' target='_blank' rel='nofollow'>Fighting Imposter Syndrome | TED Talks</a>
 * <a href='https://qz.com/606727/is-imposter-syndrome-a-sign-of-greatness/' target='_blank' rel='nofollow'>Is imposter syndrome a sign of greatness? | Quartz</a>
 * <a href='https://blog.trello.com/4-truths-of-impostor-syndrome?utm_source=newsletter&utm_medium=email&utm_campaign=sept17_newsletter1' target='_blank' rel='nofollow'>The 4 Simple Truths Impostor Syndrome Is Hiding From You | Trello</a>
+* <a href='https://www.brainpickings.org/2014/01/29/ira-glass-success-daniel-sax/' target='_blank' rel='nofollow'>The Taste Gap: Ira Glass on the Secret of Creative Success, Animated in Living Typography | Brain Pickings</a>